Iran to boost uranium enrichment level, breaching nuclear pact: Rouhani

 Uranium refined to a fissile purity of 3.67% is deemed suitable for electricity generation and is the maximum allowed by the deal.
 Enrichment to 90% yields bomb-grade material.

-He said that if the other signatories do not protect trade with Iran promised under the deal but blocked by Trump’s reimposition of tough sanctions, Iran would start to revive its Arak heavy-water reactor after July 7.
+Rouhani said that if the other signatories did not protect trade with Iran promised under the deal but blocked by Trump’s reimposition of tough sanctions, Tehran would also start to revive its Arak heavy-water reactor after July 7.

 As required by the accord, Iran said in January 2016 that it had removed the core of the reactor and filled it with cement.